Early Retirement Calculator

 Retiring in Singapore: What Americans Need to Know

-A $675,000 FIRE number gets you $2,250 a month in one of the most logistically impressive cities on the planet, and that budget lands differently here than the raw number suggests.
-In a place like Tampines or Jurong East, you are not scraping by in the outer suburbs out of necessity, you are living in clean, well-connected HDB towns where hawker centers serve extraordinary food for $3 to $5 a plate, the MRT runs on time every time, and your apartment is air-conditioned, modern, and ten minutes from a mall with a full supermarket.
-Your weekly rhythm might look like morning coffee at a kopitiam for under a dollar, an afternoon at one of the world--class public libraries, and dinner of char kway teow and sugarcane juice for less than what a fast-food combo costs in Ohio.
-The lifestyle is urban, dense, and intensely functional.
-For Americans who have done the math on how to retire in Singapore, the surprise is not that it's affordable, it's that the quality of daily life at this budget is genuinely high.
+Char kway teow and sugarcane juice for dinner costs less than a fast-food combo in Ohio.
+That comparison does more work than any spreadsheet in explaining what a $675,000 portfolio buys here.
+The $2,250 monthly draw lands differently than the raw figure suggests: in Tampines or Jurong East you are not scraping by in outer suburbs out of necessity but living in clean, well-connected HDB towns where hawker centers serve extraordinary food for $3 to $5 a plate, the MRT runs on time every single time, and your apartment is air-conditioned, modern, and ten minutes from a mall with a full supermarket.
+Morning coffee at a kopitiam costs under a dollar.
+Afternoons happen in world-class public libraries.
+The surprise for anyone doing this math is not affordability but that daily life quality at this budget stays genuinely high.

-The budget breaks down in ways that reward people who do not need a car.
-Housing is the biggest variable: expats renting private apartments will blow past $2,250 fast, but those willing to rent HDB flats from local landlords can find one-bedroom or studio options in Woodlands or Jurong East in ranges that leave real money for everything else.
-Food is remarkably cheap if you eat like a local, hawker meals, wet markets, and neighborhood supermarkets keep grocery and dining costs modest.
-Healthcare access through private clinics and polyclinics is straightforward and inexpensive for routine care.
-Transport is the envy of any American city: a monthly EZ-Link transit card covering extensive MRT and bus networks costs a fraction of what car ownership runs in the US, where the average car payment alone exceeds $700 a month.
+The budget rewards people who need no car.
+Housing is the biggest variable, since expats renting private apartments blow past $2,250 quickly while those willing to rent HDB flats from local landlords find one-bedroom or studio options in Woodlands or Jurong East leaving real money for everything else.
+Food stays remarkably cheap eating like a local, with hawker meals, wet markets, and neighborhood supermarkets keeping combined grocery and dining costs modest.
+Private clinic and polyclinic access is straightforward and inexpensive for routine care.
+Transport is the envy of any American city, where a monthly EZ-Link card covering extensive MRT and bus networks costs a fraction of car ownership in a country whose average car payment alone exceeds $700 monthly.

-Singapore's healthcare system scores a 9 out of 10, and the quality is real, hospitals here consistently rank among the best in Asia.
-The practical friction for early retirees is not healthcare quality; it is healthcare cost as a foreigner without employer coverage.
-Polyclinics are subsidized for citizens but not for long-stay visitors, so budget accordingly and get coverage sorted early.
-English is the administrative language of Singapore, EF ranks it at the top of their proficiency index globally, so there is essentially zero language barrier for Americans.
-Banking setup is clean and modern.
-The real friction is residency: Singapore does not have a retirement visa in the traditional sense, which means Americans retiring in Singapore need to think carefully about their legal basis for staying long-term.
-The 180-day visa-free access is generous for testing the life, and a Digital Nomad Pass exists if you have remote income, but permanent settlement requires strategic planning through employment passes or investment routes.
+The 9-of-10 healthcare score reflects genuine quality, with hospitals consistently ranking among Asia's best.
+The friction for early retirees is not quality but cost as a foreigner without employer coverage, since polyclinics carry citizen subsidies that do not extend to long-stay visitors, so budget accordingly and arrange coverage early.
+English is the administrative language and EF ranks Singapore at the global top of its proficiency index, so essentially zero language barrier exists.
+Banking sets up cleanly and modernly.
+Residency is the real obstacle, since Singapore offers no retirement visa in the traditional sense, meaning anyone planning to stay long-term needs a considered legal basis.
+The 180 visa-free days are generous for testing the life, a Digital Nomad Pass exists for remote income, and permanent settlement requires strategic planning through employment passes or investment routes.

-The Americans who thrive here long-term tend to be people who genuinely enjoy city living, do not need a car or a yard, and find energy in density rather than being drained by it.
-If your version of retirement involves hiking trails out your back door, wide-open spaces, or a large home, Singapore will frustrate you at almost any budget.
-But if you want world-class food, total safety (9 out of 10, and that score reflects lived reality), near-perfect infrastructure, and a city where things simply work, you will find it hard to leave.
-People leave most often because the visa situation forces the issue or because the cost creeps up when lifestyle expectations drift toward expat norms.
+Thriving here suits people who genuinely enjoy city living, need neither car nor yard, and draw energy from density rather than being drained by it.
+If retirement to you means hiking trails out the back door, open space, or a large home, Singapore will frustrate you at almost any budget.
+But anyone wanting world-class food, total safety at 9 of 10 that reflects lived reality, near-perfect infrastructure, and a city where things simply work finds it difficult to leave.
+Departures usually follow the visa situation forcing the issue, or costs creeping upward as lifestyle expectations drift toward expat norms.

-Before you arrive, figure out your residency pathway, this is not a country where you can wing the immigration question.
-Grab an Airalo eSIM for your first days so you have data connectivity the moment you land while your local SIM situation sorts itself out.
-Set up SafetyWing for around $45 a month as a bridge policy while you research local private insurance options, which will be your long-term play.
-Open a Wise account before you leave the US to handle transfers without brutal conversion fees.
-Spend your first two weeks living across different neighborhoods, a week in Jurong East, a week in Tampines, before committing to a longer-term rental.
-The FIRE number for Singapore is $375,000 less than the median US equivalent, and for the right person, that gap buys a genuinely excellent life.
+Settle your residency pathway before arriving, because this is not a country where the immigration question can be improvised.
+Activate a Saily eSIM for your first days so connectivity exists the moment you land while the local SIM situation resolves.
+Run SafetyWing at roughly $45 monthly as a bridge policy while researching local private insurance, which becomes the long-term play.
+Open Wise before leaving the US for transfers without brutal conversion fees.
+Spend two weeks living across neighborhoods, a week in Jurong East and a week in Tampines, before committing to anything longer.
+The Singapore number sits $375,000 below the median US equivalent, and for the right person that gap purchases a genuinely excellent life.

 Similar Countries by Monthly Budget